Examples¶

 make the problem numerically challenging by having the MPP far from the true solution.

-Because all Nelder-Mead optimizations during the perturbation analysis initiate from the
+Because all Nelder-Mead optimizations during the perturbation analysis initiate from the best central model

-coordinates {P = 9994 bar, T = 999.8 K}, the scatter of the perturbation results is
+coordinate {P = 9994 bar, T = 999.8 K}, the scatter of the perturbation results quantifies the imprecision of the misfit function and the inversion parameter uncertainties (\(\epsilon_{\text{misfit}}\), \(\sigma_{T,\text{perturbation}}\), and \(\sigma_{P,\text{perturbation}}\)).

-The misfit scatter can be visualized by rotating the perturbation analysis results
+The misfit scatter can be viewed by rotating the perturbation analysis results into the P-misfit or T-misfit planes.

-When there is a significant difference between the best central and best overall
+If the difference between the best central and best overall

-model misfit it may be of interest to investigate the perturbation that leads to the
+model is greater than \(\epsilon_{\text{misfit}}\), it may be of interest to investigate the perturbation that leads to the

 improved fit.¶

-Fig. 4 left panel Filtered central model analysis results for the bl_Chi problem
+Fig. 4 Left panel: Filtered central model analysis results for the bl_Chi problem

 illustrated in the previous figure.

-The filtered central model covariance ellipse quantifies both the uncertainty of the inversion parameters attributable to ill-posedness of the inverse problem and the correlations between the inversion parameters.
+The filtered central model covariance ellipse quantifies both the uncertainty of the inversion parameters (\(\sigma_{T,\text{central}}\), \(\sigma_{P,\text{central}}\)) attributable to ill-posedness of the inverse problem and the correlations between the inversion parameters.

-panels, the solution to the inverse
+From Eq 5, the solution to the inverse

-problem is T = 999.8 ± 21.2 K, P = 9994. ± 933. bar.
+problem is T = 999.8 ± 21.2 K, P = 9994 ± 933 bar.

 Filled symbols represent models that fit all the analytical data within its uncertainty,

-the fit criterion is dependent on the confidence interval (uncertainty_multiplier).¶
+the fit criterion is dependent on the confidence interval (uncertainty_multiplier).

 This is a synthetic problem with a known solution designed to test MC_fit